 - Written by Steven Aiello

-Diplomacy.co.il wishes congratulations to the Embassy of Bulgaria on its national day celebration and upcoming events.
+Diplomacy.co.il congratulations the Embassy of Austria on its national day, and thanks Ambassador Liko for the generous initiative.

 - Written by Steven Aiello